Pavetti/RockPaperScissorsMcPlugin/README.md

 - Bets -> The ability to play for currency available on the server.
 - Simple and intuitive operation -> A user-friendly interface that is easy to learn and use.
 - PvP gameplay -> Players can challenge each other to a rock-paper-scissors duel.
-- Invitation system -> If a player accepts one invitation, all other invitations will be canceled.
+- Invitation system -> Flexible system with expiration time.

 ## Commands
 - /rps game <player> <bet> - sends request to play rock-paper-scissors